Home › Know More

 Rotterdam Port is the largest port in Europe and also one of the world’s busiest facilities.
 It lies on the Rhine-Meuse-Scheldt delta, where the Rhine and Meuse rivers meet before draining into the North Sea.

-The port is a key shipping hub for containerised cargo, bulk like coal, oil, iron ores, machinery, petroleum and chemical products, agricultural goods etc.
+The port is a key shipping hub for containerised cargo and bulk goods such as coal, oil, iron ores, machinery, petroleum and chemical products, agricultural goods, etc.

 Port of Rotterdam